kayodetechnology/cyberthreathunting/README.md

 ## Unstructured Hunting
 More reactive in nature, unstructured hunts usually begin when an indicator of compromise (IoC) is detected within a system.
 The goal is to uncover what caused the IoC and determine whether the threat is still active.

-## Situational or Entity-Driven Hunting
+## Situational or Entity Driven Hunting
-Situational hunts arise from an organization’s unique context—often based on internal risk assessments, or analyses of vulnerabilities and emerging trends in the IT environment.
-Entity-driven hunts, on the other hand, concentrate on high-value assets or critical systems, with hunters seeking out threats that specifically endanger these resources and looking for any evidence of compromise.
+Situational hunts arise from an organization’s unique context often based on internal risk assessments, or analyses of vulnerabilities and emerging trends in the IT environment.
+Entity driven hunts, on the other hand, concentrate on high value assets or critical systems, with hunters seeking out threats that specifically endanger these resources and looking for any evidence of compromise.